credfeto/action-case-checker/README.md

 This action finds any folders files that differ only by case that can cause problems on Windows repositories.

 ## How to use it?
-This is a Github action, so it has to be added to a github workflow.
+This is a GitHub action, so it has to be added to a GitHub workflow.
-A simple example of running this action on all pushes to the repository would be add a `main.yml` file under `.github/workflows` with the following content
+A simple example of running this action on all pushes to the repository would be to add a `main.yml` file under `.github/workflows` with the following content
 ```yaml
 on: [push]